 - 1. Students must have no significant attendance problem.
-Any student who has missed more than 10% of the days in the marking period prior to the trip or who has accumulated more than three unexcused absences may be ineligible for field and class trips. - 2.
+Any student who has accumulated more than three unexcused absences may be ineligible for field and class trips. - 2.
 To participate in field and class trips students must meet behavior standards.
-Any student who accumulates a total of three (3) or more in-school and/or out-of-school suspensions and/or any school bus suspensions may be ineligible for field and class trips.
+Any student who accumulates a total of three (3) or more in-school and/or out-of-school and/or school bus suspensions may be ineligible for field and class trips.
 Teachers are required to consult student discipline records prior to any trip. - 3.
 For all after school trips, the student must report to school prior to 11:00 AM in order to participate in the trip.